 We like to drizzle it into every little corner as much as possible, though.

-Bake the bars until they are toasted and bubbly, about 20 - 25 minutes.
+Bake the bars at 350°F until they are toasted and bubbly, about 20 - 25 minutes.

 Let cool completely before cutting to serve.

-I was a little worried my girls wouldn't like these but I had a craving for them myself.
-Neither one is a big fan of coconut.
+I was a little worried my girls wouldn't like these coconut treats but I had a craving for them myself.
+Neither of my daughters is a big fan of coconut.

-They saw me slicing in and got super curious.
+They saw me slicing into the cooled bars and got super curious.
 I cut them each a small square to taste-test and they downright swooned.

 Despite the coconut, the Hello Dollies are a huge hit at our house now.

-I think the texture is at its very best the day you bake the Hello Dolly bars.
+I think the texture of the finished treat is at its very best the day you bake the Hello Dolly bars.
 That said, if you need to make them ahead of a party, they will definitely hold up for a day in an airtight container.